|Admission deadlines:||Fall – December 15|

 Columbian College of Arts and Sciences, Office of Graduate Studies

 For additional information about the admissions process visit the Columbian College of Arts and Sciences Frequently Asked Questions page.

 Hours: 9:00 am to 5:00 pm, Monday through Friday

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

 The requirements for the Doctor of Philosophy Program

-|Students may substitute up to 12 hours of Dissertation Research in the form of coursework jointly approved by the Chemistry Department and the Forensic Sciences Department, the Environmental Resource Policy Program, or the International Science and Technology Policy program.
-The 12 hours may be selected from specified courses offered by Forensic Sciences, Information Systems and Technology Management, Political Science, Public Policy and Public Administration, and the Elliott School of International Affairs.|
+|Students may substitute up to 12 credits in CHEM 8999 Dissertation Research with coursework jointly approved by the Departments of Chemistry and Forensic Sciences, the Environmental Resource Policy Program, or the International Science and Technology Policy program.
+These credits may be selected from specified courses offered by the information systems and technology management program, public policy and public administration program, Departments of Forensic Sciences and Political Science, and the Elliott School of International Affairs.|

 Students must successfully complete the program's general examination, which consists of three parts: a 30-minute seminar, cumulative examinations, and a candidacy examination.
 To pass the general examination, students must present a 30-minute seminar covering topics from the literature and preliminary research results, prior to the start of their fifth semester in the program.
 They must also successfully complete their cumulative examinations and candidacy examination no later than the end of their sixth semester in the program.

 Students also must present a 60-minute seminar on their research prior to the dissertation defense.